ledelaney/07-21-Botany/talk.md

 ## slide three

-+ The amount and the distribution of variation matters, because it determines the possibilities availabel for natural selection to act upon
++ well, traits that influience mating or mating strategies are thought to have profound evolutionary consequences
-+ this influences the evolutionary pathways available to species and ultimately the evolution of all traits and adaptations
++ sex influences the amount and the distribution of variation among organisms, determining the possibilities available for natural selection to act upon
-+ as such, traits that influience mating or mating strategies are thought to have profound evolutionary consequences
++ this influences the evolutionary pathways available to species and ultimately the evolution of all other traits
 + many higher eukaryotes segregate sexes into seperate male and female organisms, or rely on a host of behavioral adaptations or even taboos to regulate mating pairs
 + but flowering plants are unique in these respects, with nearly 95% being hermaphroditic -- including both male and female parts -- and lacking in any kind of behavior
 + so they've developed a host of complex and sophisticated adaptations that govern mating